Greenvale, Queensland: Geography

 Greenvale is a nickel mining area, approximately 220 km northwest of Townsville.
 Other metal ores are also extracted there.

-Greenvale lies on the banks of the Burdekin River and on the Gregory Highway.
-A good sealed road crosses the hills over to Townsville.
+Greenvale lies on the banks of the Burdekin River and on the Gregory Highway, which is a fully sealed road connecting the town to Charters Towers.

 Greenvale railway line (an ore-carrying railway line) ran between Greenvale and Queensland Nickel Industries (QNI) processing plant at Yabulu, approximately 20 km north of Townsville from 1974 to 1993.
 There are a number of abandoned railway stations on the line: